TriLoo/c_algorithm/README.md

 5. AlgoChapt*s

-	These directories include the practice and responding code of "Algorithms Fourth Edition" by Robert Sedgewick & Kevin Wayne
+	These directory includes the practice and responding code of "Algorithms Fourth Edition" by Robert Sedgewick & Kevin Wayne

 	But the language is C++ referring to "C++ Primer"

 6. use*

 	This series include the practice and respondign code of "SLAM十四讲"

+7. MXNetChapter*

+	This dir include the python code of learning MXNet.
+Still Updating.

+8. SLAMChapter*

+	This dir include the C++ code of <视觉SLAM十四讲>